-121. Social Foundations of American Education An historical perspective on the teaching profession and on purposes of schooling in the United States with a particular focus on the changing demographics of American school children.
+- 121. Social Foundations of American Education An historical perspective on the teaching profession and on purposes of schooling in the United States with a particular focus on the changing demographics of American school children.
 The range of diversity found currently in American public schools and the issues related to that are explored.
 Issues related to inclusion, exceptionalities, race, class, gender, and multiple intelligences are explored.
 The course includes the legal rights and responsibilities of both students and teachers as they relate particularly to special needs students and English Language Learners.
 In this course, students begin to develop their individual philosophies of education and to reflect on how their beliefs about schooling in the United States compare with those held in the course of American history.
-(1 course credit) This course fulfills the U.S. Diversity requirement for graduation.

-221. Educational Psychology An examination of physical, cognitive, linguistic, social, and moral developmental theories as well as theories of learning and the teaching and assessment practices in middle-school and secondary classrooms derived from those theories.
+(1 course credit) This course fulfills the U.S. Diversity requirement for graduation. - 221.
+Educational Psychology An examination of physical, cognitive, linguistic, social, and moral developmental theories as well as theories of learning and the teaching and assessment practices in middle-school and secondary classrooms derived from those theories.
 The course also provides an introduction to designing, delivering, and adapting instruction for special needs students with a range of disabilities and for English Language Learners.
 The course includes an introduction to standardized tests and teacher-made assessments.
 In this course, students continue to develop their individual philosophies of education begun in EDUC 121 and to reflect on how their beliefs about learning, teaching, and assessment compare with those of major theorists.
-The course includes a 20-hour field-experience in an area secondary school that requires students to obtain PPD tine test, FBI Background Check, Child Abuse Clearance, and Criminal Background Check at the students' expense.
+The course includes a 20-hour field-experience in an area secondary school that requires students to obtain PPD tine test, FBI Background Check, Child Abuse Clearance, and Criminal Background Check at the students? expense.
 Prerequisite: 121.
-(1 course credit)
+(1 course credit) - 350.
+Teaching English Language Learners in an Inclusive Classroom An examination of language systems, acquisition of multiple languages, differences between academic language and social language, communications between school personnel and families of English Language Learners, and collaboration among personnel responsible for the education of ELL?s.
+In addition, the course includes planning for and implementing standards-based instruction and assessment in a linguistically diverse setting.
+In this course, students continue to develop their individual philosophies of education begun in EDUC 121 and developed in EDUC 221 and to reflect on how their beliefs about teaching English Language Learners compare with current thinking about best practice in the teaching of English Language Learners.
+This course includes a 10-hour field experience.
+Prerequisites: 121, 221. (.5 course credit)